Professorial Research Fellow

 Thirty years ago, the World Wide Web launched as an open, common, universal infrastructure that anyone with a computer and a modem could use to communicate, publish and access information.
 In recent years, however, it has radically diverged from the values upon which it was founded, and it is now dominated by a number of platform companies, whose business models and services generate huge profits.

-The original ambition was to foster a Digital Enlightenment, what has developed is the large-scale collection of sensitive data about people’s beliefs, interests, activities and ways of life.
+While an original ambition was to foster a Digital Enlightenment, what has developed is the large-scale collection of sensitive data about people’s beliefs, interests, activities and ways of life.
 This data is used as the input to artificial intelligence (AI) analytics and machine learning (ML) and used to target advertising and direct us to particular content, groups and viewpoints.
 Individuals are treated as a means of value extraction, with no long-term control or agency over their personal data or many of the decisions made using it.

 Our work is organised around four themes: